This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Spread a generous amount of the tzatziki sauce on the exposed side of each pita round.

-• Add ¼ of the lamb slices on ½ of each pita.
-Spoon the relish on top of the lamb, add feta cheese crumbles and fold the pita over the filling.
+• Add ¼ of the lamb slices on each pita.
+Spoon the condiments over the lamb and fold the pita around the filling.

 Notes